What is this report?

 The report includes well over 50 different charts, tables, and graphs.
 It includes a wide range of statistics from Accident Causes and Conditions to Registration Data.
 The breakdowns are fascinating and set the foundation for boating safety across our country.
 We here at Connecticut Boating Certificates LLC review this report as a team and inject what we feel must be recognized and discussed in our Public Classes.
-A brief synopsis of 2020: 5,265 accidents, 767 fatalities, and 3,191 injuries.
-Additionally, to show the efforts put into the report, stats like boat sales, insurance policies sold, calls for towing assistance are all factored in to the final report.
+A brief synopsis of 2021: 4,439 accidents (down), 658 fatalities (down), and 2,641 injuries (down).
+Additionally, to show the efforts put into the report, stats like boat sales, insurance policies sold, calls for towing assistance are all factored into the final report.

 It is also very important to note the comparisons to previous years.
 We can spot trends both good and bad and either encourage or discourage accordingly.
 Again, we can not take for granted how important this report actually is.

-We have all heard the phrase “you don’t want to become a statistic, well the crazy pandemic year of 2020 had plenty of them
+We have all heard the phrase “you don’t want to become a statistic”, well 2021 had plenty of them

-Firstly, in 2020 there was an increase of 26% in accidents.
-Secondly there was an increase of 25% in fatalities.
-Thirdly there was an increase of 24% in injuries.
-We believe that the increases are due to the COVID 19 pandemic last year.
-More people took to the water last year and the statistics show that.
+Firstly, in 2021 there was a slight decrease in accidents, about 11%.
+Secondly there was a slight decrease of again 11% in fatalities.
+Thirdly there was a decrease of 12% in injuries.
+We believe that the decrease is due to boating awareness.
+Remember the COVID year statistics were inflated from non-educated boaters.
+More people took to the water in 2020 and the statistics show that.

 You must always take a look at the Life Jacket stats.
-75% of fatalities were drowning victims.
-Subsequently, of that 75%, 86% did NOT have a life jacket on.
-Moreover, the large majority of drowning victims were on boats less than 21 feet.
+81% of fatalities were drowning victims (up).
+Subsequently, of that 81%, 88% did NOT have a life jacket on.
+Moreover, the large majority of drowning victims were on boats less than 26 feet.
 This statistic points towards the inland boaters.

 Alcohol was the leading contributing factor in fatal boating accidents.
 To clarify, close to 20% of all fatalities.
 Aside from alcohol being number one, it was operator inattention, inexperience, improper lookout, excessive speed, and machinery failure rounding out the top 5.
 Coming in right outside the top five was Navigation rules violations.
 These 6 combined for nearly 30% of all the fatalities.
 Sadly, every last one of these is a result of human error.
 An error that a human makes that could have been avoided.